oxixes/nintendo-wiki/Dragons-Servers.md

 | `/v1/edge_token/issue` |

 ## POST /v1/contents_authorization_token_for_aauth/issue
+**This method was added in system version 15.0.0.**

+Starting with system version 15.0.0, a contents authorization token is required for digital [application authentication](AAuth-Server).
+This method returns such a token.

 Note that the Switch sends the [headers](#headers) for this method in a different order and uses a different [user agent](#user-agents).

 | Field | Format | Description |